Deep18501/LIC_Automation/README.md

 # LIC_Automation
- Streamlining Repetitive Tasks in Life Insurance Corporation
+ Streamlining Repetitive Tasks in Life Insurance Corporation.
+It Can Only be used by LIC merchants ! xpaths needs to be updated regularly as site if gets updated .

 I developed this automation script to simplify and streamline my father's work.
 He was frequently performing repetitive tasks that involved performing a series of steps for a large number of entries.